Kim (Tan Siew Kim) has more than 20 years’ experience as a family lawyer.

-Kim’s practice stands out for providing the personal touch in assisting clients through this difficult period.
+Kim’s practice stands out for providing the personal touch in assisting clients through this difficult period of time.
 She personally guides her clients through each stage of the divorce process.

 Kim is regularly featured in local magazines and the press, notably for her views and comments on family matters.

-Kim Tan is experienced in assisting clients, primarily professionals, expatriates, and high networth individuals, through this difficult period in their lives.
-Her practice stands out for her personal touch, and she is well-versed in the issues faced, such as cross-border disputes over child custody and matrimonial assets.
+Kim Tan has had more than 20 years of divorce experience in assisting clients, primarily professionals, expatriates, and high networth individuals, through this difficult period in their lives.
+Contentious divorce cases are her speciality, and her practice stands out for the highly-personal service extended to each and every client.
+Kim is well-versed in issues such as cross-border disputes over child custody and matrimonial assets.
 She personally guides her clients through each stage of the divorce process, making use of her vast experience handling contentious divorces.

 Relevant reported cases: